mgifford/drupal-security/src/web-server.rst

 files/ directory.
 Please refer to Drupal's `Securing file permissions and ownership`_ for the complete discussion.

-`PHP-FPM over FastCGI`_ allows your server to have `site specific "pools" of PHP`_.
+`PHP-FPM over FastCGI`_ allows your server to have `site-specific "pools" of PHP`_.
 By giving each site unique PHP permissions you can effectively "sandbox" a PHP application and simplify file/folder permissions by specifying the user and group for the process pool.
 This reduces the points of failure in a shared